anujshukla-1987/springboot-dynamodb-product/README.md

 ### Running Application via Docker compose

-In the root of the project Run below command
+Checkout the code and in the root of the project Run below command

 ```bash
 docker-compose up --build